Rosemary Lane / He Called for a Candle / Bell Bottom Trousers

 Bruce Laurenson of Lerwick, Shetland sang Rosemary Lane on the anthology Sailormen and Servingmaids (The Folk Songs of Britain Volume 6; Caedmon 1961; Topic 1970).

 Martin Carthy sang this song unaccompanied as He Called for a Candle on his 1972 album Shearwater.
-He commented in the record's sleeve notes:
+He noted:

 Bruce Laurenson, the Shetland singer, first sang He Called for a Candle to Patrick Shuldham-Shaw, and it was subsequently released on the epic Caedmon series, now re-released by Topic, at last.
 More usually known as Rosemary Lane, it's still sung in various forms, and when I was part of Steeleye Span, one of our roadies, Dennis Jordan, knew a version which he learned in the orphanage when he was a child, ending up with the immortal couplet

 She picked the piss-pot and banged him on the head

 Take that you dirty bugger for doing me in bed.

 Bert Jansch recorded Rosemary Lane in 1971 as the title track of his Transatlantic album Rosemary Lane.